AlexanderDzhoganov/CKAN/NEW_DEVELOPERS_READ_THIS.md

 #### Registry ([Registry.cs](https://github.com/KSP-CKAN/CKAN/blob/master/CKAN/CKAN/Registry.cs))
 * Represents a database of modules
-* The two important fields are 'available_modules' and 'installed_modules', both are indexed by the module identifier
+* The two important fields are two dictionaries - 'available_modules' and 'installed_modules'.
+Both are indexed by a module identifier.
-*
+* `available_modules` is a dictionary mapping a `string` module identifier to an `AvailableModule` ([AvailableModule.cs](https://github.com/KSP-CKAN/CKAN/blob/master/CKAN/CKAN/AvailableModule.cs)) instance.
+This is the list of all modules currently available in the repository. `AvailableModule` is a helper class that tracks module versions.
+This allows multiple versions of a single mod to co-exist in the repository.
+A call to `AvailableModule.Latest(KSPVersion kspVersion)` will produce a CkanModule compatible with the given KSP version (or throw if no such version exists)
+* `installed_modules` tracks all CKAN installed modules.
+It uses the `InstalledModule`([InstalledModule.cs](https://github.com/KSP-CKAN/CKAN/blob/master/CKAN/CKAN/InstalledModule.cs)) class which contains a list of installed files and a Module instance.

 #### RegistryManager